Kazmimasooma/Group-1-Disney/README.md

 <img width="1174" alt="image" src="https://user-images.githubusercontent.com/93067732/161837263-029dc0b9-04d4-446a-a85d-b6f626b6b7b6.png">

-## Machine Learning:
+## Machine Learning

-We intend to use a Supervised Machine Learning model, specifically using clustering.
-We have a couple of questions to answer using the ML model, and know that by using our historical data of we can try to figure out if there is a relationship between a movies, user data, revenue etc to predict the trends.
+We intend to use a Unsupervised Machine Learning model, specifically K-means clustering.
+We have a couple of questions to answer using the ML model, and know that by using historical data, we will see a relationship between a movies, user data, revenue etc to predict the user preference trends.

+### Feature Engineering
 We’ll analyze many different independent Y variables or features that our model will learn from.
 THe expected variables are .... ( not the final wording)

-## Team Communication and Project Methodology:
+## Team Communication and Project Methodology

 - Team Slack Channel
 - Individual Slack Chat